river4891/wsl-config/README.md

 Install NVIDIA GeForce Game Ready or NVIDIA RTX Quadro Windows 11 display driver on your system with a compatible GeForce or NVIDIA RTX/Quadro card from https://www.nvidia.com/Download/index.aspx.
 Refer to the system requirements in the Appendix.)

-==Note== : This is the only driver you need to install.
+**Note** : This is the only driver you need to install.
 Do not install any Linux display driver in WSL.

 ### CUDA Support for WSL 2